connectkishan1/Projects/README.md

 ###  [Titanic: Machine Learning from Disaster](https://github.com/connectkishan1/Titanic_Dataset_Prediction)
 <!--[Github](https://github.com/connectkishan1/Titanic_Dataset_Prediction) | [nbviewer]()-->

-* Project for the course Machine Learning
+* Project for the kaggle competitions
 * Participation of the kaggle competition [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic/)
-* We were graded on leaderboard scores and I scored 1st of the class with position 1266th of the leaderboard
+* We were graded on leaderboard scores and I scored 7th of the class with position 1266th of the leaderboard
 * I used a weighted average of Logistic regression, Random forest & SVM.
 * The focus of this project was mostly on feature engineering